-- A. Bid specifications and contracts for construction projects will include all elements required by law including, but not limited to, prevailing wage, excessive unemployment restrictions, and bonding requirements when applicable. - B. All purchasing of architectural, engineering and land surveying services must be advertised, bid and selected in accordance with Library policy and law. - C. Construction management services must be advertised, bid and selected in accordance with law. - D. The Library will not make purchases over \$10,000 a year from any individual or organization within which a Library employee or
+A. Bid specifications and contracts for construction projects will include all elements required by law including, but not limited to, prevailing wage, excessive unemployment restrictions, and bonding requirements when applicable.

+B. All purchasing of architectural, engineering and land surveying services must be advertised, bid and selected in accordance with Library policy and law.

+C. Construction management services must be advertised, bid and selected in accordance with law.

-Board of Trustee has a financial interest.
+D. The Library will not make purchases over \$10,000 a year from any individual or organization within which a Library employee or Board of Trustee has a financial interest.
 A financial interest is defined as:

-- i.
-Ownership of any interest or involvement in any relationship from which, or as a result of which, a person within the past year has received, or is presently or in the future entitled to receive, more than \$10,000 per year or its equivalent. - ii.
-Ownership of ten percent of any property or business; or iii.
-Holding a position in a business such as officer, director, trustee, partner, employee, or the like, or holding any position of management. - E. Minority and Women Owned Businesses.
+i.
+Ownership of any interest or involvement in any relationship from which, or as a result of which, a person within the past year has received, or is presently or in the future entitled to receive, more than \$10,000 per year or its equivalent.

+ii.
+Ownership of ten percent of any property or business; or

+iii.
+Holding a position in a business such as officer, director, trustee, partner, employee, or the like, or holding any position of management.

+E. Minority and Women Owned Businesses.
 The Library will assure that minority-owned and women-owned businesses that are certified by the Office of Supplier and Workforce Diversity (OSWD), State of Missouri are provided an equitable and fair opportunity to submit bids and proposals.
-The Library will make every effort to target these companies by utilizing the Missouri Minority/Women Business Enterprise Program Directory as a source for identification of potential bidders (www.oswd.mo.gov). - F. Federal Work Authorization Program ("FWAP").
+The Library will make every effort to target these companies by utilizing the Missouri Minority/Women Business Enterprise Program Directory as a source for identification of potential bidders (www.oswd.mo.gov).

+F. Federal Work Authorization Program ("FWAP").
 All bidders or offerors on Library contracts in excess of \$5000 must provide the Library with documentation and a sworn affidavit, with respect to employees working in connection with the contracted services, affirming enrollment in a FWAP.
 The affidavit shall also provide that the bidder or offeror does not knowingly employ any person in connection with the contracted services who is an unauthorized alien.
 Such affidavits must be provided with a bid or response to a request for proposal.
-Subcontractors must provide similar affidavits to its general contractors when the general contractor hires the subcontractor.
-A contractor or subcontractor is not required to perform an electronic verification check on employees hired before January 1, 2009. - G. Occupational Safety and Health Administration ("OSHA").
+Subcontractors must provide similar affidavits to its general contractor or subcontractor is not required to perform an electronic verification check on employees hired before January 1, 2009.

+G. Occupational Safety and Health Administration ("OSHA").
 Any contractor and subcontractor hired to perform work on a Library construction project must provide a ten-hour OSHA construction safety program for their on-site employees within 60 days of beginning work on the project.
 The Library resolutions, specifications and contracts for construction shall include provisions for the contractor's training requirement and the penalty for failure to provide such training as required by law.